-Our Labor Market Opportunity research is primarily focused on identifying job opportunities in the local labor market that are accessible to individuals who have less than a B.A. degree, understanding the changing wages and skill requirements for these jobs, and identifying the availability of training.
-We also seek to provide knowledge to the community on specific sectors of the labor market.
+Our Labor Market Opportunity research is primarily focused on identifying job opportunities in the local labor market that are accessible to individuals who have less than a B.A. degree.
+We research the sectors and occupations showing increasing demand for these individuals.
+This information is used to inform local colleges and training providers as well as guide SJI programs.
+A secondary focus of research in this area is to understand the change in living wage over time, skill requirements to remain competitive in the local labor market, and identifying the availability of training.
+We also provide knowledge to the community and community partners on specific sectors of the labor market.
+As a part of this work, SJI released a comprehensive report in January 2018, Big Picture: Changing Poverty and Employment Outcomes, which analyzed changes in poverty conditions and employment outcomes by zip code.

-Our College Attainment & Career Pathways research seeks to provide a better understanding of the challenges of community college attainment among low-income and low-skill individuals, as well as highlight promising practices that are meeting these challenges and improving outcomes.
+Our College Attainment & Career Pathways research seeks to provide a better understanding of the challenges of college attainment among low-income and low-skill individuals, as well as highlight promising practices that are meeting these challenges and improving outcomes.
+SJI works to identify and provide solutions to address barriers that low-income and low-skill individuals face in preparing for, accessing and completing community college programs.
+SJI has recently been focused on understanding issues that focus on the whole person such as housing stabilization, transportation, childcare, mental health, and more.

 In addition to these primary research efforts, SJI also conducts a variety of General Policy Research related to our work, including workforce development best practices and systems-building, funding for employment and training, local demographics (relevant to employment and educational attainment of the local low-income population) and policy issues.